KellianDev/solana-airdrop/readme.md

 ## Support me

 Hope you will have a great time airdropping!
-If you're willing to support me, here my addy!
+If you're willing to support me, here's my addy!
 KELLMni8U7HoUK6pKqCcKDJDxDsUuhEMqdUcgyLFHRk